vz-risk/mapping-tools/README.md

 ...

 ```
-## Mapping domain models to documents
+An example mapping of the domain to a document:
 ```
 >>> from mapping_tools import document
 >>> penguin_doc = document.Document(